roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_fasta.rst

 Advanced User Guide - *SangerAlignment* (**FASTA**)
 ===================================================

 *SangerAlignment* is the highest class level in sangeranalyseR showed in :ref:`Figure_1<SangerAlignment_hierachy_fasta>`.
 It contains *SangerContig* list and the contigs alignment result.
 Users can access to *SangerContig* and *SangerRead* instance inside *SangerAlignment* instance.
-In this section, we are going to go through detailed sangeranalyseR data analysis steps in *SangerAlignment* level.
+In this section, we are going to go through detailed sangeranalyseR data analysis steps in *SangerAlignment* level from **FASTA** file input.

 .. _SangerAlignment_hierachy_fasta:
 .. figure::  ../image/SangerAlignment_hierachy.png